 Online advertising relies heavily on online social networks and word-of-mouth marketing.

-There is currently need for models for understanding the spread of Ebola virus.
+COVID-19 demonstrated the importance of understanding virus spread.

 Clustering and Finding Communities

 - What is community? - "Cohesive subgroups are subsets of actors among whom there are relatively strong, direct, intense, frequent, or positive ties."
 [Wasserman & Faust '97]